avgcam/deep-learning/README.md

 Greetings!

-This is my repository for all projects completed throuhg the Udacity Deep Learning Nanodegree program.
+This is my repository for all projects completed through the Udacity Deep Learning Nanodegree program.

   - Predict Bike Sharing using neural networks
   - Dog-breed classifier using convolutional neural networks (CNNs)